strangerstudios/pmpro-subscription-delays/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Isolating the problem (mark completed items with an [x]):**
-- [ ] I have deactivated other plugins and confirmed this bug occurs when only Paid Memberships Pro plugin is active.
+- [ ] I have deactivated other plugins and confirmed this bug occurs when only Paid Memberships Pro and Paid Memberships Pro - Subscription Delays is active.
-- [ ] This bug happens with a default WordPress theme active, or [Memberlite](https://wordpress.org/themes/memberlite/).
+- [ ] This bug happens with a default WordPress theme active, or [Memberlite](https://www.paidmembershipspro.com/themes/memberlite/).
 - [ ] I can reproduce this bug consistently using the steps above.

 **WordPress Environment**
 <details>
 ```
-Please share non-sensitive information about your hosting environment such as WordPress version, PHP version, Paid Memberships Pro and any related plugins versions.
+Please share non-sensitive information about your hosting environment such as WordPress version, PHP version, Paid Memberships Pro, Paid Memberships Pro - Subscription Delays and any related plugins versions.
 ```
 </details>